oksusoo1/fireflutter/README.md

 - Download ios app's `GoogleService-Info.plist`.
 And save it under `<root>/example/ios/Runnder`, Then open Xcode and drag it under Runner.

+## Firebase Realtime Database Installation

+- To install Firebase Realtime Database, enable it on Firebase console and put the security rules.

 - Note, if you enable `Firebase Realtime Database`, you have to re-download and update the `GoogleService-Info.plist`.
   - You may need to update the `GoogleService-Info.plist` after enabling other features of the Firebase.